FFRI/ShadeBIOS/VarPrintPkg/README.md

     1. `TOOL_CHAIN_TAG = GCC5`
 1. `source edksetup.sh` & `build`

-Then, set up just like the other EDK2 libraries, `#include <Library/VarPrintLib.h>`, and use library functions listed in Features.
+Then, set up similar to the other EDK2 libraries, `#include <Library/VarPrintLib.h>`, and use the library functions listed in "Features".
-Also, VarPrintReader.efi will be created (can be executed via UEFI shell).
+In addition, VarPrintReader.efi is created (which can be executed via the UEFI shell).